 Specialist Kids Dentist provides dental caps on teeth to children who have damaged baby and adult teeth.
 Child crowns require different treatment compared to adult dental crowns for teeth.
 Paediatric crowns are often used on young patients who are in active occlusion.
 These patients require a crown that can adapt to an adjusting and growing mouth.

 Dental Crowns for Paediatric Patients

 Tooth Coloured crowns or Stainless Steel Crowns?

 White crowns that are used to strengthen decayed front teeth are commonly referred to as strip crowns.
 These types of crowns are made of a composite resin.

-Since the enamel of baby teeth is thinner than on adult teeth.
-This means cavities tend to spread more easily and usually come to affect a larger area of the tooth.
+The enamel of baby teeth is thinner than on adult teeth.
+This means cavities tend to spread more easily and usually affect a larger area of the tooth.
 Crowns are necessary when a tooth decays to the point that a filling is no longer a treatment option.
 Crowns may be the only way to protect the tooth from premature extraction.

 At Specialist Kids Dentist, we offer many types of crowns.
 The types of crown available vary depending on the condition.
 The types of crowns include white or tooth-coloured paediatric crowns.
 They can also include silver tooth caps and stainless steel teeth caps.